Superman (2025 film): Marketing

-The first 30 minutes of the film were shown at CineEurope in Barcelona on June 17, and in Manila on June 19, as the start of the "Superman World Tour", which took place in seven major international cities leading up to the film's release.
+The first 30 minutes of the film were shown at CineEurope in Barcelona on June 17, and at the SM Mall of Asia in Manila on June 19, as the start of the "Superman World Tour", which took place in seven major international cities leading up to the film's release.
 Veda Luna Zabala at Nylon Manila described the footage as "fun, colorful, and hopeful", and highlighted Hoult's performance.
 An 11 ft tall Superman statue modeled after Corenswet was suspended at the top of the Shard in London on July 1, encouraging pedestrians to "Look Up".
 This was the largest public sculpture to be displayed in the United Kingdom, and it took four months to craft.
 25 pop-up Daily Planet newsstand kiosks were also installed at multiple locations throughout London.
 Warner Bros. hosted a fan event for Superman on July 2, at Cineworld Leicester Square in London.
-The film partnered with Fandango and Amazon Prime for early access theatrical screenings on July 8, which became Fandango's best-selling first-day presale tickets for that year, surpassing the general presale tickets for Marvel's The Fantastic Four: First Steps, also releasing that month.
+The film partnered with Fandango and Amazon Prime for early access theatrical screenings on July 8, which became Fandango's best-selling first-day presale tickets for that year, surpassing the general presale tickets for Marvel's The Fantastic Four: First Steps, also released that month.
 The Lola Cars Formula E team ran a special livery based on the film for the 2025 Berlin ePrix.
-Funko and McFarlane Toys are set to release action figures based on the film.
-The Hollywood Reporter reported that DC Studios and Warner Bros. could spend approximately $200 million on marketing for a total cost around $400 million with the production budget, though Variety reported that marketing cost $125 million.
+Funko and McFarlane Toys also released action figures based on the film.
+The Hollywood Reporter reported that DC Studios and Warner Bros. spent approximately $200 million on marketing, for a total cost around $400 million with the production budget, though Variety reported that marketing cost $125 million.

 Leading up to the film's release and amid the mass deportations during the second presidency of U.S. president Donald Trump, Gunn said that "Superman is the story of America" and "an immigrant that came from other places and populated the country, but for me it is mostly a story that says basic human kindness is a value and is something we have lost."
-This received backlash from some supporters of Trump and members of the MAGA movement, with some pundits on Fox News calling the film "Superwoke", Gunn responded that Superman was for "everyone", explaining that it was "about kindness and I think that's something everyone can relate to".
+This received backlash from some supporters of Trump and members of the MAGA movement, with some pundits on Fox News calling the film "Superwoke".
+Gunn responded that Superman was for "everyone", explaining that it was "about kindness and I think that's something everyone can relate to".